 POWERING WORKPLACE PERFORMANCE

-Organisational culture is the way in which the people of an organisation relate to each other, their work, and the outside world.
-Your culture can either enable or hinder your organisation’s strategy.
-Culture is also seen as the operating system of an organisation, or the pattern of behaviour that determines how things are done in an organisation.
-And a strong organisational culture is critical to business success.
+Organisational culture refers to the shared values and expectations within a company that determine how employees interact with each other, their work and the outside world.
+Depending on its nature, your culture can either enable or hinder your organisation’s strategy.
+As culture is the operating system of a workplace, a strong organisational culture is critical to business success.

-Here, we’ll take a look at the dimensions of organisational culture, how an organisation’s culture affects employee motivation, and how you can change the culture of your organisation for financial and operational success.
+Here, we’ll take a look at the dimensions of organisational culture, including the advantages of organisational culture, how it impacts employee motivation and how you can optimise the culture of your organisation for financial and operational success.

 6 dimensions of organisational culture